moorara/packer/README.md

 make ubuntu-test
 ```

-Here is an screenshot of test results:
+Here is a screenshot of test results:

 ![test-screenshot](./images/test-screenshot.png "test-screenshot")